Use of mistletoe preparations

 Good compatibility

 Every mistletoe therapy is an individual therapy – there is no general scheme that applies equally to all cancer patients.
-Some people may react strongly to very low dosages while others may need a higher dose or a particularly high lectin-rich preparation to show the desired reaction.
+Some people may react strongly to very low dosages while others may need a higher dose or another preparation to show the desired reaction.
 The following reactions may indicate the individually optimal dosage:

 • You feel significantly better and stronger, have appetite again, can better sleep in and through the night, feel warmed up and efficient.